 Description Exposure Mitigation Risk of fluctuations in interest rates impacting the Association's financial performance or the fair value of its financial instruments.
-The entity had no fixed or floating rate debt as at 30 June 2020 or 30 June 2019.
+The entity had no fixed or floating rate debt as at 30 June 2022 or 30 June 2021.
 Related party loans attract no interest.
 N/A b) Liquidity risk

 Description Exposure Mitigation Risk that the Association won't be able to meet its financial obligations as they fall due, because of lack of liquid assets or access to funding on acceptable terms.
-Liquidity risk arises from: The Association manages liquidity risk by monitoring forecast cash flows and ensuring that donations to charities are not made until the donations are collected from partners a) Accounting policy i) Revenue from donations Revenue from donations is recognised when pledged, and the association has control over the donation and a right to receive.
-A corresponding receivable is recognised for the donation as the cash is received periodically. ii) Interest revenue Interest revenue is recognised on a proportional basis taking into account the interest rates applicable to financial assets.
+Liquidity risk arises from: • Donations payable; and • other payables The Association manages liquidity risk by monitoring forecast cash flows and ensuring that donations to charities are not made until the donations are collected from partners a) Accounting policy i) Revenue from donations Revenue from donations is recognised when pledged, and the association has control over the donation and a right to receive.
+A corresponding receivable is recognised for the donation as the cash is received periodically.
+Revenue is measured at the fair value of the consideration received or receivable. ii) Interest revenue Interest revenue is recognised on a proportional basis taking into account the interest rates applicable to financial assets.